-This observation is pointed out in Figure \ref{lscompP3}, where we show the relation between the average improvement in the solution of the Greedy Light algorithm and the average running time of the local searches for the larger instances in the `Medium' category.
+We can also observe the high cost of the swaps performed by the searches based on the 1-norm.
+This observation is illustrated in Figure \ref{lscompP3}, where we show the relation between the average relative 1-norm difference to the minimum norm obtained by all searches and the average running time of the local searches for the larger instances in the `Medium' category.
 The hollow circle indicates that the local search had worse average result and longer average running time than another procedure, and therefore, should not be adopted.
 We note that we use a logarithmic scale for the running time.
-Once more we see a small increase in the improvement given by the norm searches, but with a high computational cost.
+Once more we see some improvement given by the norm searches, but with a very high computational cost.

-Our next experiments are aimed at demonstrating the robustness of the determinant local searches, comparing their solutions when we start them with the solution given by the Greedy algorithm (Algorithm \ref{AlgGreedy}), and with the solution given by the Greedy Light algorithm (Algorithm \ref{AlgGreedyLight}).
-The Greedy algorithm computes a solution of much better quality, leaving not much space for the local search to improve; however, they are too expensive to be used in a practical way.
-In Table \ref{tab:4P3}, we present the average ratios between the results obtained with Greedy Light and Greedy.